-Repositories today consist of more than just development dependencies, and commonly include DevOps-related files like CI/CD configs or "Infrastructure as Code" (IaC) files like Docker, Kubernetes or Terraform files.
-Renovate considers these all to be forms of "package managers" and "package files" and therefore detects and updates them accordingly.
+It's common for repositories to have DevOps-related files like CI/CD configs, or "Infrastructure as Code" (IaC) files.
+Examples of IaC files are Docker, Kubernetes or Terraform files.
+Renovate handles IaC files as "package managers" and "package files" and can find and update them.

-Docker-compatible images are one of the key building blocks of modern software and so are most commonly found, in both CI/CD pipeline configs as well as referenced in IaC files.
-Renovate will detect these IaC files and then query Docker registries to determine if newer tags or digests exists.
+Docker-compatible images are a key building block of modern software.
+These images are commonly found in CI/CD pipeline configs or referenced in IaC files.
+Renovate finds these IaC files and then searches Docker registries to see if there are newer tags or digests.

 node images from Docker Hub.

-Companies typically have at least dozens of repositories, if not hundreds or thousands.
-In most cases, these repositories do not operate in isolation and may have upstream or downstream internal dependencies.
+Your company typically has dozens of repositories, if not hundreds or thousands.
+These repositories often rely on other repositories and may have upstream or downstream internal dependencies.
 In such cases, it is best practice to:

 - Update downstream links as soon as possible, and